 Chartered in 1867 as the Portland & Ogdensburg Railroad, reorganized as the Portland & Ogdensburg Railway in 1886 and then leased to the Maine Central Railroad in 1888 and later abandoned in 1983.
 Since 1995 the Conway Scenic Railroad, which provides passenger excursion trains, has been using the track.
 The building of this railroad through the rugged terrain of Crawford Notch was an amazing feat during the 1800s.
 Above is a photo showing the landscape of the Willey Brook drainage.

 Originally built in 1875 of wood and iron, the Willey Brook Trestle crosses a deep rocky gorge that the Willey Brook tumbles down.
-This gorge is just east of the historical Mt.
-Willard Section House which was home to the legendary Hattie Evans.
+This gorge is just east of the historic Mt.
+Willard Section House, which was home to the legendary Hattie Evans.

 When the United States entered into World War 1 in April 1917, there was great concern that important sites along transportation routes, such as railroad bridges, would be blown up.
 Soldiers were responsible for protecting these sites.
 And one month after the United States entered into the war, Private L. Dudley Leavitt and seven other National Guardsmen of the First Vermont Infantry were assigned six weeks guard duty of the Willey Brook Trestle.